One of the biggest barriers to physicians acquiring additional knowledge is our most precious resource, TIME!

 Sure, we want to learn about financial topics and be inspired by stories of physicians doing things other than medicine, but where can we find the time?

-Since then, I’ve discovered and started listening to some others and felt the list needed to be refreshed, expanded, and updated.
-I’ve kept the list to podcasts on physician financial & lifestyle matters as well as general podcasts on money, finance, and entrepreneurship.
+I'm always looking for fresh content, and keep discovering new and amazing ones to share on this list.
+I've kept the list to podcasts on physician financial & lifestyle matters as well as general podcasts on money, finance, and entrepreneurship.

 So, without further ado, here is my list of podcasts doctors should really be listening to: